to-the-sun/amanuensis/README.md

 # The Amanuensis
+Follow [this tutorial](https://steemit.com/utopian-io/@to-the-sun/getting-up-and-running-a-tutorial-for-the-open-source-project-the-amanuensis-automated-songwriting-and-recording) for instructions on getting up and running.

-The Amanuensis is an automated songwriting and recording system aimed at ridding the process of anything left-brained, so one need never leave a creative, spontaneous and improvisational state of mind, from the inception of the song until its final master.
+> The Amanuensis is an automated songwriting and recording system aimed at ridding the process of anything left-brained, so one need never leave a creative, spontaneous and improvisational state of mind, from the inception of the song until its final master.
 The program will construct a cohesive song structure, using the best of what you give it, looping around you and growing in real-time as you play.
 All you have to do is jam and fully written songs will flow out behind you wherever you go.

-*Right now The Amanuensis is Windows only (want to help me change that?).
-You will also need to have Python installed (I'm using 3.5) and Max 7.
-Also, if you're not already aware the built-in Windows audio drivers don't cut it when it comes to professional recording applications.
-So if you don't have an interface or some hardware of that kind, you'll have to download ASIO4ALL (http://www.asio4all.org/) and use that.*

-*To begin simply open Amanuensis.maxpat.
-When it loads, click "settings".
-Choose the appropriate audio driver, your drum samples folder, your VST instruments folder and where you would like the resulting recordings and project files to be saved.
-I generally use a 9 millisecond tolerance, but you may want to raise that at first until you get the feel for it, so that it's easier for the system to catch a steady rhythm.
-8 seconds is a good standard memory span.
-Compressors are optional but consume processing power when on.*

-*Select a track and set up the settings for it as you see fit, depending on what instrument you want to use.
-Just about anything can be used to play The Amanuensis.
-Just remember, whatever sounds you give it to* record, *it* runs *on MIDI, so that must also be present for the rhythmic analysis to occur.*

-*That's about it.
-Just start playing and as soon as you have a steady rhythm going you should hear it start looping along with you.
-I recommend first laying down a beat of some kind and then moving on to other tracks to add a melody, etc. if you're having trouble getting it to catch on, play longer, play more steadily or go back to the settings and raise the tolerance.*

-*NOTE: There actually are some caveats to getting VSTs set up and playing at the moment.
-Get a hold of me or check out issue #5*

-*If you have any questions at all, please do not hesitate to contact me at to_the_sun at mail dot com!*

-This version relies on MIDI to denote played notes and uses it to identify when a steady beat has been achieved.
-Longer steady spans are retained while the shorter ones they overlap are discarded.
-This is essentially the criteria used to determine which portions of your jam are "best" and works well in practice, although any other method could be implemented in future versions.

-Although MIDI must always be present for The Amanuensis to work, this does not mean you can't use ordinary audio sources like acoustic drums or guitar.
-The program includes a versatile feature called The Singing Stream which can interpret any stream of data into MIDI, whether that be audio or readings from an external controller or a Kinect.
-This MIDI can then simply accompany that audio source (or another) in order to run the rhythmic analysis, or be used to play VST instruments or samples.

-These VSTs and samples are preloaded into The Amanuensis itself so no other software is needed to play MIDI.
-In addition, the PGUP and PGDN hotkeys allow you to quickly cue up a new sound at random or cycle back to previous ones.
-This either means a random plug-in from your specified VST folder with a random preset already selected or a new random sample from your specified drum sample folder for each pitch.
-These hotkeys are basically the only deliberately controlled functions that exist in the system; everything else is meant to be as automatic as possible.
-But if you're not feeling the sound you're working with, switching to another can be tedious and take you out of the moment.
-This alleviates that.

-For increased automation, there is a function that will "shuffle" your instrument at specified intervals of time or after periods of silence.
-In addition to giving you a new sound this will also switch you to a random MIDI channel, thereby allowing you to work with another layer of the song.
-Each song can be comprised of up to 16 tracks (one for each MIDI channel) which are each analyzed for rhythm and built independently, as well as simultaneously.
-This means an entire band can write a song together or a single player can rotate through every instrument.
-The number keys as well as + and - can also be used to jump to other channels.

-**If you're interested in using The Amanuensis or helping develop it, feel free to get a hold of me and I'll be glad to help you get it up and running!**
+Currently The Amanuensis is in a version 1.x beta. **Playtesters wanted!**

 ## Version 2.0